Odonon/ecamexam-latex-class/README.md

 ## The ecamexam.cls file

 The `ecamexam` class file is derived from the `exam` class available on CTAN.
 Therefore it uses the environnements defined in this parent class for typesetting questions.
+The only options specific to `ecamexam` are ``\documentclass[french]{ecamexam}`` or same with `english`.
+It switches the titles of the different parts as well as the numbering for each pages an typos (hyphenation etc.).

 The `ecamexam.cls` file is the latex class file and therefore is the only file that needs to be modify.
 The files `template.tex` and `template_test_class.tex` should not be modified as they are Minimum Working Examples (MWE) and served as test files for the modification done in the class file.

-## Macro implemented (2023/02/05)
+## Macro implemented (2023/02/14)

 ### The coverpage
 For the coverpage several macros have been implemented: